 DAILY TOURS THROUGH NOVEMBER 15.
 Seven days a week, except on select holidays.

 **IMPORTANT!
 YOUR NON-REFUNDABLE TICKET WILL NOT SHOW THE DATE OF YOUR TOUR, BUT IT WILL APPEAR ON OUR ROSTER.
 REMEMBER THE DATE.
 PLEASE CHOOSE YOUR TOUR FROM THE TICKET SELECTIONS FIRST, AND THEN YOU'LL BE PROMPTED TO ENTER A DATE AND THE TIME** If you don't find a time convenient to you, call or text 502-718-2764 to inquire about a private tour; $60 per couple.

 NOTE!
 Because of a recent fire, we no longer meet at Smokey's Bean Coffee Shop at 1212 South Fourth Street.
 The new location is about one block south, at the next corner.
 Use "1300 South Fourth Street" for GPS, but do not go inside the building.

 All tours start and end in front of the brown "Welcome to Old Louisville" sign at the southwest corner of Fourth and Ormsby, about a mile straight down the road from the historic Brown Hotel in downtown Louisville.
 Be mindful of your surroundings, as you would in any larger city.
 If you're parking on the street, do not leave valuables in plain sight in your vehicle.
-We recommend avoiding the Oak Street area around Fourth Street if you are walking from the downtown area, especially at night.
+We don't recommend walking from the downtown area, especially at night.
 Uber and Lyft are easy options.Also, the free LouLift downtown circulator now stops at the corner of Fourth and Ormsby (stop 72/Filson Historical Society).
 If you are looking for a lunch or dinner spot before or after your tour, consider Buck's Restaurant or Amici Cafe, both of which are just a half block away.
 The Dupont Mansion bed and breakfast, the Louisville Bourbon Inn, and the Central Park Bed & Breakfast are all within a block.
 St. James Court and the Conrad-Caldwell House Museum are about three blocks away, on the other side of Central Park.